SineMah/data-entities/README.md

 # Data Entities
-A small lib to transfer from one application Layer to another.
+A small lib to transfer from one application layer to another.
 Valinor and Laravel-Data ain't focussing on a DTO core principle.
 Data Entities has some convenient methods included.

 ## Installation